 The organisations that best understand these market opportunities, and can effectively harness their capabilities, investment and new technologies will be those that can grow fastest, compete more effectively and achieve greater levels of success.

 What is Korolit?

-We’re a business consulting, programme management and executive resourcing business.
-We help our clients to assess their strengths, weaknesses, opportunities, threats, and to build effective strategies and plans that best leverage their capabilities and opportunities to scale and enhance competitive advantage.
-Our clients are predominately SME’s but also include start-ups and global enterprises.
+We’re all about business development.
+We help our clients build effective strategies and plans that best leverage their capabilities and opportunities to scale and enhance competitive advantage.
+Our clients are predominately SMB’s but also include start-ups and global enterprises.
 We work directly, through B2B service providers and via both Private Equity (PE) and Venture Capital (VC) firms.